MadStu/space-trucker-trading-tracker/README.md

 The UserProfit model holds the user's total profit.

 As the site allows users to be anonymous, the logic uses sessions to differentiate between users.
-If they are registered, the user id's are entered into the session field's instead.
+If they are registered, the user id's are entered into the modal session field's instead.

 ![Database Schema Diagram](https://github.com/MadStu/space-trucker/raw/main/static/readme-images/database-schema.png)